haroldrubio/CS685_Sarcasm/README.md

 To run this code for `user  embedding` use this command below: \
 `main.py --modeltype uhybrid --epoch 10` \
 And to run this code for `subreddit embedding` use `--modeltype subybrid`.

+## Emotion vectorization
+Emotion embedding model code is accessible in ``emotion_vectorization.ipynb``.
+It is a one time running code meaning that we got our representations and saved it in ``emo_vecs.npy``.
+After downloading our data you can use this code to create emotion vectors.